Registration — Getting Started!

 To find out more information about the content of a particular course, read the course descriptions in the University Calendar or search for them in your Student Centre.

 Many courses are reserved for students who've been admitted to a specific degree program, or to a particular major.
 Restrictions tell you who can register for the course during which dates.
 At times you'll need to wait for a restriction to expire before you can register in a course.
 In Schedule Builder you can view restrictions by looking at the course details on the "Results" panel.

 Search the Schedule of Classes for Courses

 Find out when courses are offered by checking the schedule of classes in your Student Centre.
 Start with your required courses — use our new Schedule Builder tool to enter your selected courses and generate conflict-free timetable options.
-Watch our Schedule Builder video for tips on using this tool.
+Watch our course registration videos for tips on using this tool.
 You can send yourself links to the timetables you like.
 Pick a few alternate options so you are prepared when you are ready to register for courses in your Student Centre.